HimoriK/book/src/ch01-02-hello-world.md

 > .\main.exe
 Hello, world!
 ```

-Regardless of your operating system, the string `Hello, world!` should print to
+The string `Hello, world!` should print to
 the terminal.
 If you don’t see this output, refer back to the
 [“Troubleshooting”][troubleshooting]<!-- ignore --> part of the Installation
 section for ways to get help.